-- Annexation: the addition of land by appropriation to an existing municipality - Continental climate region: areas where cold air masses infiltrate during the winter, warm air masses form in summer under conditions of high sun and long days, and far from oceans or offshore winds - Density: the ratio between built structures floor area and the area of the parcel on which those structures stand - Density Pods: the construction of buildings in a tight group while leaving the surrounding lane open, also referred to as "cluster zoning" - Impact Fees: monies charged to a developer by a municipality to offset the indirect costs of development such as emergency services, utilities, or environmental management
+Annexation: the addition of land by appropriation to an existing municipality

+Continental climate region: areas where cold air masses infiltrate during the winter, warm air masses form in summer under conditions of high sun and long days, and far from oceans or off-shore winds

+Density: the ratio between built structures floor area and the area of the parcel on which those structures stand

+Density Pods: the construction of buildings in a tight group while leaving the surrounding lane open, also referred to as "cluster zonine"

+Impact Fee: a payment of money imposed upon new development activity as a condition of development approval to mitigate the impact of the new development on public infrastructure

-- Infrastructure: the physical structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc - Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not - MDA: master developer agreement - Moderate income: up to eighty percent (80%) of the local median income - Municipality: a city or town that has corporate status and local government - Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors - Potable (Culinary) Water: water that has been treated such that is fit for consumption by people - Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large - Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large - Wildlife Corridor: areas that are left open to help facilitate wildlife migration and feeding - Zoning: laws that delineate allowed and prohibited uses in specific geographic locations
+Infrastructure: the physical structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc

+Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not

+MDA: master developer agreement Moderate income: up to eighty percent (80%) of the local median

+Municipality: a city or town that has corporate status and local government

+Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors

+Potable (Culinary) Water: water that has been treated such that is fit for consumption by people

+Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large

+Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large specific geographic locations

+Wildlife Corridor: areas that are left open to help facilitate wildlife migration and feeding

+Zoning: laws that delineate allowed and prohibited land uses in

 Hideout is located within a continental climate region and exhibits a semi-arid environment.
 The Town does not have a large quantity of environmental data compiled specific to its boundaries.
-However, since the Jordanelle Reservoir and the surrounding shorelines are largely state and/or federally owned, there is extensive up-to-date information available to the public which is geographically relevant to the Town.
-Most of this data can be found throughout the Jordanelle Reservoir Resource Management Plan.
+However, since the Iordanelle Reservoir and the surrounding shorelines are largely state and/or federally owned, there is extensive up-to-date information available to the public which is geographically relevant to the Town.
+Most of this data can be found throughout the Iordanelle Reservoir Resource Management Plan.
 This document will be used and referenced frequently in the sections and subsections below.